alexwlchan/alexwlchan.net/src/_drafts/using-dynamodb-as-a-calculator.md

         return self.not_(self.lt(x, y))
 ```

-And finally, for completion's sake, let's define an "and" operator:
+And finally, for completion's sake, let's define an AND operator and a NAND operator:

 ```python
     def and_(self, condition1: bool, condition2: bool) -> bool: